sa-concept-refactoring/doc/main.typ

   caption: "Capabilities of the first refactoring",
 )

+== Testing

+To test the implementation unit tests were written as described in @testing. \
+There are a total of 11 tests, which consist of the following:
+- 4 availability tests
+- 4 unavailability tests
+- 3 application tests

+#pagebreak()
-== Design
+== Implementation

-The refactoring will only hand simple cases for now.
-This however can easily be expanded on in the future.
-The restrictions for now are that only function templates are supported and conjunctions & disjunctions of concept requirements are not.
+=== Captured Elements
 During the preparation phase the following elements need be captured.
-They will be stored as a member of the tweak object and then used during the apply phase.
+They will be stored as a member of the tweak object and then used during the application phase.

 #figure(
   tablex(